thingsboard/thingsboard.github.io/docs/iot-gateway/config/bacnet.md

 "altResponsesAddresses": ["192.168.1.200"]
 ```

-This is important because bacpypes provide APDU to the gateway without port number, so connector can't determine that
+This is important because bacpypes provide APDU to the gateway without port number, so the connector can't determine if
-it is allowed device.
-In this case, the connector will use the alternative address to determine that it is allowed
+it is an allowed device.
+In this case, the connector will use the alternative address to determine that it is an allowed
 device.

 ## Object identifiers